steqeq/0000/docs/understand/cmake_packages.rst

 -  Windows: ``-D CMAKE_PREFIX_PATH=${env:HIP_PATH}``

 -  Linux: ``-D CMAKE_PREFIX_PATH=/opt/rocm``

+ROCm provides the respective *config-file* packages, and this enables ``find_package`` to be used directly.
+ROCm does not require any Find module as the *config-file* packages are shipped with the upstream projects.

 For a complete guide on where and how ROCm may be installed on a system, refer to the installation guides in these docs (Windows, Linux).